Invasive Cardiovascular Technician: Salary, Requirements & Career Info

 Through the CCI, becoming a Registered Cardiovascular Invasive Specialist (RCIS) requires some combination of an associate's or higher degree and six months to two years professional experience (www.cci-online.org).
 The ARDMS has similar requirements for becoming a Registered Diagnostic Cardiac Sonographer (RDCS), a more general credential (www.ardms.org).

-Job outlook is excellent; according to the BLS the employment of cardiovascular technicians is expected to grow 24 percent between 2008 and 2018, much faster than average for all professions combined.
+Job outlook is excellent; according to the BLS the employment of cardiovascular technologists and technicians is expected to grow 29 percent between 2010 and 2020, much faster than average for all professions combined.
 This demand comes from the aging population and the prevalence of heart disease.
 Technicians trained to perform many procedures and with multiple credentials will have the best job prospects.

-Related to Invasive Cardiovascular Technician: Salary, Requirements and Career Info
+Related to Invasive Cardiovascular Technician: Salary, Requirements & Career Info

 - Recently Updated